 The Office of Student Disability Services is currently open to in-person visitors, Monday through Friday, from 8 a.m. to 5 p.m.
 However, we will continue to offer phone and virtual appointments.
 If visiting in person, it is recommended that you make an appointment in advance.
-Fully vaccinated persons are no longer required to wear a mask or face covering indoors or outdoors for COVID-19 on the main or regional campuses.
+All individuals, regardless of vaccination status, are required to wear an appropriate face mask indoors.
+Masks are also required outdoors in group settings and when social distancing cannot be maintained.

 If you would like to make an appointment in advance, please contact Student Disability Services at (210) 829-3997 or (210) 829-3104.